-Saturday evening saw me take out my favourite lady, my Mum, for a night at the opera in Leeds-Opera North‘s ‘The Marriage of Figaro’ to be precise, for a spot of culture in a spotty dress!
+Saturday evening saw me take out my favourite lady, my Mum, for a night at the opera in Leeds-Opera North‘s ‘The Marriage of Figaro’ to be precise, for a spot of culture!

 Both opera fans, I have even worked with the English National Opera before, creating a film for them on a production they put on several years ago, Lucia di Lammermoor.